KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.7.6 =
+* Note: Skipped a version to fix a bad 0.7.5 release (not all files updated).

 = 0.7.5 =
 * Bug Fix: Prevent 'Cannot unset string offsets' error from occuring by changing how we deal with the expiry time at the end of the $tweets array.